NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 4/Seldrick Dralston (3-4).md

 abilities_mid:
   - name: ""
   - name: "Denounce Heretic"
-    desc: "`pf2:r` (divine) **Trigger** A creature within 60 feet who Seldrick Dralston can see and who doesn't follow the Whispering Way casts a divine spell\n**Effect** Seldrick attempts to counteract the triggering spell using their spell attack modifier and a counteract rank of 2.
+    desc: "`pf2:r` (divine) **Trigger** A creature within 60 feet who Seldrick Dralston can see and who doesn't follow the Whispering Way casts a divine spell\n* * *\n\n**Effect** Seldrick attempts to counteract the triggering spell using their spell attack modifier and a counteract rank of 2.
 If Seldrick fails to counteract the spell, the caster is temporarily immune to further uses of Denounce Heretic for 24 hours."

   - name: "Field of Undeath"
     desc: " (aura,divine) 20 feet.
 Allies within the aura who have void healing gain fast healing 3.
 When a creature within the aura would receive vitality healing, it must succeed at a DC 5 Flat check or receive no healing from the effect."